Stage 3 reading - Understanding character

-Students will learn to identify and infer character traits through actions and behaviours.
+Students will learn to identify and understand how character feelings, points of view and motivation is developed in texts.

 - EN3-3A: uses an integrated range of skills, strategies and knowledge to read, view and comprehend a wide range of texts in different media and technologies.